ONieto7/ONieto7/README.md

 <img align="right" height="270px" alt="GIF" src="https://raw.githubusercontent.com/tonynguyenit18/tonynguyenit18/main/static/code-guy.jpeg" />

 ### I am a Developer
-- 🔭 I’m currently working on my Portfolio Website
+- 🔭 I’m currently working on code maintenance and debugging at a consulting firm.
-- 🌱 I’m currently learning Java Development
+- 🌱 I continue pushing my boundaries with new knowledge in HTML and CSS.
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2025 Goals: Find opportunities to grow as a developer and demonstrate my value
 - 💬 Ask me about anything, I am happy to help :smile: